iainkirkpatrick/gumroad-demo/README.md

 ## overview

 As well as writing a scope of changes for implementing roadmap features from the [latest Gumroad board meeting](https://www.youtube.com/watch?v=CNes_Qfo0gw), I wanted to actually build them out within a demo "shell" of Gumroad.
-The idea of the shell is that it looks and functions roughly the same as production Gumroad for what's necessary to show off the roadmap features (without being pixel-perfect), in order to give a sense of what using these features might feel like.
+The idea of the shell is that it looks and functions roughly the same as production Gumroad for necessary flows to show off the roadmap features (without being pixel-perfect), in order to give a sense of what using these features might feel like.
 Actual purchasing of products is fake but should resemble a flow similar to the real Gumroad.

 In general, I've tried to implement simple changes with minimal differences in Gumroad data structures and UI in order to achieve the feature functionality.